siddankthep/Lyricist_Scheduler/README.md

 The Google client library is already included in `requirements.txt` so you can skip that part.

-> After downloading the JSON file and saving it as `credentials.json`, you are ready to insert your schedule to Google Calendar.
+**After downloading the JSON file and saving it as `credentials.json`, you are ready to insert your schedule to Google Calendar.**

 # Usage

+Make sure that you have already had your `credentials.json` file in the directory.

+In [`schedule.py`](/schedule.py), change the following fields:

+- `sheet_url`: the url to your Google Spreadsheet
+- `calendar_id`: the id of the calendar that you would like to create events on.
+You can access the id by using the `all_calendar` dictionary, e.g `calendar_id = all_calendars["Your calendar name"]`

+After, simply run the python file.
+You will be prompted to authorize using your Google Account.
+Happy scheduling!

+# TODO

+- [] Update the flatten_schedule function for flexible spreadsheets (different shifts)